The Navy Lark

 The Navy Lark is a radio sitcom about life aboard a British Royal Navy frigate named HMS Troutbridge (a play on HMS Troubridge, a Royal Navy destroyer) based in HMNB Portsmouth.
 In series 1 and 2, the ship and crew were stationed offshore at an unnamed location known simply as "The Island".
 In series 2 this island was revealed to be owned by Lt.
 Cdr.
 Stanton.

-The programme was transmitted on the BBC Light Programme and subsequently BBC Radio 2.
-It was produced by Alastair Scott Johnston.